-OLD PARA THE BOARI D AREA DECISIONS RESERVED TO THE BOARD 30 12 FULL STRATEGY & PLANNING Approve the HEIWs key strategies and programmes related to: Workforce and Organisational Development Health education and training; Research/evaluation; Quality of education and training programmes; Leadership and career development for staff within NHS Wales; Workforce transformation & improvement; Infrastructure, including IM &T, Estates and Capital; Communication, partnership and stakeholder engagement.
+OLD PARA THE BOARD ) AREA DECISIONS RESERVED TO THE BOARD 30 12 FULL STRATEGY & PLANNING Approve the HEIWs key strategies and programmes related to: Workforce and Organisational Development Health education and training; Research/evaluation; Quality of education and training programmes; Leadership and career development for staff within NHS Wales; Workforce transformation &amp; improvement; Infrastructure, including IM &amp;T, Estates and Capital; Communication, partnership and stakeholder engagement.
 Supporting delivery of 'A Healthier Wales including development of a high-level strategic workforce plan for Wales in partnership with Social 31 14 FULL STRATEGY & PLANNING Approve HEIW's budget and financial framework (including overall distribution of the financial allocation) 32 31 FULL STRATEGY & PLANNING Proposed commissioning, specification and contract variations on education and training agreements before submission of recommendation to Welsh Government for Ministerial approval in accordance with delegations set on in the Financial Delegations 33 32 FULL STRATEGY & PLANNING Approve individual contracts (other than NHS contracts) above the limit delegated to the Chief Executive set out in the Standing Financial Instructions and Scheme of Delegation.
-42 FULL STRATEGY & PLANNING Approve the National Annual Education and Training Plan before submission of recommendation to the Welsh Government for approval.
-OLD PARA THE BOAR D AREA DECISIONS RESERVED TO THE BOARD
+42 FULL STRATEGY & PLANNING Approve the National Annual Education and Training Plan before submission of recommendation on to the Welsh Government for approval.

-35 FULL STRATEGY & Approve the forward work programme for the Education Commissioning and PLANNING Quality Committee.
-34 33 FULL PERFORMANCE Approve HEIW's internal audit and assurance arrangements & ASSURANCE 35 34 FULL PERFORMANCE Receive reports from HEIW's Executive on progress and performance in the & ASSURANCE delivery of HEIW's strategic aims, objectives and priorities and approve action required, including improvement plans as appropriate.
-36 35 FULL PERFORMANCE Receive assurance reports from the Board's committees, groups and other & ASSURANCE internal sources on HEIW's performance and approve action required, including improvement plans as appropriate.
-37 36 FULL PERFORMANCE Receive reports on HEIW's performance produced by external auditors, & ASSURANCE regulators and inspectors that raise significant issue or concerns impacting on HEIW's ability to achieve its aims and objectives and approve action required, including improvement plans, taking account of the advice of Board Committees as appropriate 38 37 FULL PERFORMANCE Receive the annual opinion of HEIW's Chief Internal Auditor and approve & ASSURANCE action required, including improvement plans 39 38 FULL PERFORMANCE Receive the annual audit report from the Auditor General for Wales and & ASSURANCE approve the action required, including improvement plans 40 39 FULL PERFORMANCE Receive the annual opinion on HEIW's performance against appropriate Health 00 TOLL & ASSURANCE and Care Standards for Wales and approve action required, including & ASSUMANCE improvement plans.
+OLD PARA THE BOAR D AREA DECISIONS RESERVED TO THE BOARD 35 FULL STRATEGY & PLANNING Approve the forward work programme for the Education Commissioning and Quality Committee.
+34 33 FULL PERFORMANCE & ASSURANCE Approve HEIW's internal audit and assurance arrangements 35 34 FULL PERFORMANCE & ASSURANCE Receive reports from HEIW's Executive on progress and performance in the delivery of HEIW's strategic aims, objectives and priorities and approve action required, including improvement plans as appropriate.
+36 35 FULL PERFORMANCE & ASSURANCE Receive assurance reports from the Board's committees, groups and other internal sources on HEIW's performance and approve action required, including improvement plans as appropriate.
+37 36 FULL PERFORMANCE & ASSURANCE 38 37 FULL PERFORMANCE & ASSURANCE Receive the annual opinion of HEIW's Chief Internal Auditor and approve action required, including improvement plans 39 38 FULL PERFORMANCE & ASSURANCE Receive the annual audit report from the Auditor General for Wales and approve the action required, including improvement plans 40 39 FULL PERFORMANCE & ASSURANCE Receive the annual opinion on HEIW's performance against appropriate Health and Care Standards for Wales and approve action required, including improvement plans.
 41 40 FULL REPORTING Approve HEIW's Reporting Arrangements, including reports on activity and performance to partners and stakeholders and nationally to the Welsh Government where required.